🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 Mix well.
 It's ready!

-There are two schools of thought depending on the desired outcome:
+There are two schools of thought depending on the desired goal:

-To apply the milky mixture without drowning the plant, a fine and even mist is needed.
+To apply the milky mixture without drowning the plant, a fine and even mist is required.

 Watering a plant with diluted milk